jiehaocao/BEP-SBMD-COVID19/README.md

 <br>

 _**Once again, it can be seen that the `Logistic Growth Model` is not performing well.
-The main reason is because the model contains a parameter `C`, which is the maximum capacity that should be time-dependent but unfortunately it is remains as a constant.
+The main reason is because the model contains a parameter `C`, which is the maximum capacity that should be time-dependent but unfortunately it remains as a constant.
 Therefore, underestimation can be seen and this will eventually affect the model's performance.
-A proposed solution is to make all 3 parameters, found in the Logistic Growth Model, time-dependent**_
+A proposed solution is to make all 3 parameters, found in the Logistic Growth Model, time-dependent**_.